 Like honey, there are many variations in the beautiful colors of beeswax.
-Depending on where the comb was harvested from, it can be a very light cream color, a soft, warm golden hue, or have very rich brown tones.
+Depending on various factors, including where the comb was harvested from, it can be a very light cream color, a soft, warm golden hue, or have very rich brown tones.

-Cappings wax has a very light cream color and is the precious wax that covers and protects the honey.
-Because it is the purest form of all, it is mostly saved for our skin-care hive products.
+Capping wax is a very light (almost white) color and is the “special” wax the bees cover their honey with.
+Because it is the purest form of all, it is mostly used for our skin-care hive products.

-Candle wax is the beeswax harvested from any extra honeycomb from un-usable frames, damaged comb or burr comb.
-It is then put into our homemade solar wax-melter.
-The sun heats the inside of the melting box to a temperature of at least 145 degrees.
-The beeswax melts and then drips into a catch-pan at the bottom.
-Once it cools and hardens, we remove it from the drip-pan and use it as needed.
-Depending on how old or dirty the beeswax is, will depend on how many times we will have to clean the wax before use.
+The beeswax used for our candles & household products usually comes from the beeswax harvested from any extra honeycomb, damaged comb, or older comb.
+It is removed and then put into a solar wax-melter (or melting-box).
+The sun heats the inside of the melting-box to at least 145 degrees until it completely melts the wax and it drips into a catch-pan at the bottom.
+Depending on how old or dirty the beeswax is, will determine how many times we will have to clean that wax.